-By contrast, the compact approach to Article V consolidates everything states do in the Article V convention process into a single agreement among the states that is enacted once by three-fourths of the states.27 Everything Congress does is consolidated in a single concurrent resolution passed just once with simple majorities and no presidential presentment.
+By contrast, the compact approach to Article V consolidates verything states do in the Article V convention process into a single agreement among the states that is enacted once by three-fourths of the states.
+Everything Congress does is consolidated in a single concurrent resolution passed just once with simple majorities and no presidential presentment.

-The Compact includes everything in the Article V amendment process from the application to the ultimate legislative ratification.28 The counterpart congressional resolution includes both the call for the convention and the selection of legislative ratification for the contemplated amendment.29
+The Compact includes everything in the Article V amendment process from the application to the ultimate legislative ratification.
+The counterpart congressional resolution includes both the call for the convention and the selection of legislative ratification for the contemplated amendment.

 The Compact is able to pack both the front and back ends of the Article V convention process into just two overarching legislative vehicles by using the "secret sauce" of conditional enactments.
 For example, using a conditional enactment, the "nested" Article V application contained in the Compact goes "live" only after three-fourths of the states join the compact (three-fourths, rather than two-thirds, is the threshold for activating the Article V application because the Compact is designed to start and complete the entire amendment process).
-The Compact also includes a nested legislative ratification of the contemplated balanced budget amendment, which goes live only if Congress selects ratification by state legislature rather than in-state convention.31
+The Compact also includes a nested legislative ratification of the contemplated balanced budget amendment, which goes live only if Congress selects ratification by state legislature rather than in-state convention.

 Correspondingly, using conditional enactments, the nested call in the congressional counterpart resolution goes live only after three-fourths of the states join the Compact.
-32 Likewise, the nested selection of legislative ratification in the congressional resolution becomes effective only if, in fact, the contemplated amendment is proposed by the Article V convention organized by the Compact.
-33 the compact, one congressional resolution), from six legislative stages to three (passage of compact, convention proposal of amendment, congressional passage of resolution), and from five or more session years to as few as one (the current target is three years).
+B Likewise, the nested selection of legislative ratification in the congressional resolution becomes effective only if, in fact, the contemplated amendment is proposed by the Article V convention organized by the Compact.
+By using an interstate agreement and conditional enactments to coordinate and simplify the state-originated Article V amendment process, the Compact approach to Article V reduces the number of necessary legislative enactments, stages, and sessions from 100+ enactments to 39 (38 states joining the compact, one congressional resolution), from six legislative stages to three (passage of compact, convention proposal of amendment, congressional passage of resolution), and from five or more session years to as few as one (the current target is three years).